Meet Our Attorneys & Staff

 Employment Litigation Attorney

 Danielle began working for civil litigation firms during law school.
 After graduation and admission to the Bar, Danielle worked as an attorney for a civil litigation firm, and, then, as counsel representing law enforcement employees in investigations and adverse employment actions.
-Knowing she wanted to practice employment litigation, Danielle joined Barritt Smith Miner LLP and, now, represents our clients in discrimination, wrongful termination, retaliation, harassment, and unpaid wage actions.
+Knowing she wanted to practice employment litigation, Danielle joined Smith Riddles and, now, represents our clients in discrimination, wrongful termination, retaliation, harassment, and unpaid wage actions.

 Civil Litigation Experience